sbb-design-systems/digital.sbb.ch/src/en/design-system/legacy/components/searchfield/variants-states.md

   alt: 'Darstellung der Komponente Suchfeld integriert im Header',
   title: 'Darstellung der Komponente Suchfeld integriert im Header' }) }}

-* The entry mask opens when ‘search’ is clicked on.{.lead}
+* The entry mask opens when ‘search’ is clicked on. {.lead}
-* After the search has been started, the entry mask is hidden again and only the ‘search’ link is displayed.{.lead}
+* After the search has been started, the entry mask is hidden again and only the ‘search’ link is displayed. {.lead}
-* This module can only be inserted in the header.{.lead}
+* This module can only be inserted in the header. {.lead}
-* When the search is triggered, the results are displayed on a separate page.{.lead}
+* When the search is triggered, the results are displayed on a separate page. {.lead}
-* When typing a maximum of four auto-suggest proposals are shown.{.lead}
+* When typing a maximum of four auto-suggest proposals are shown. {.lead}

 ## Specification
 {{ specificationLinks({